 Vaccinations, Dental Care and More for Your Equine Animals

-Just as dogs and cats require core vaccinations from a young age, so must horses receive certain essential vaccines to protect them against serious illnesses.
-Rabies, a universal and deadly threat to mammals, can cause neurological damage, behavioral changes and eventually death.
+Just as dogs and cats require core vaccinations from a young age, so must horse receive certain essential vaccines to protect them against serious illnesses.
+Rabies, a universal and deadly threat to mammals, can cause neurological damage, behavioral changes, and eventually death.
 This frightening ailment is transferred through the bite of a rabid animal, making it imperative that you vaccinate your horse and keep providing booster shots as needed to maintain protection.
-Other core vaccinations for horses include those for tetanus, Eastern/Western equine encephalomyelitis and West Nile virus.
+Other core vaccinations for horses include those for tetanus, Eastern/Western equine encephalomyelitis, and West Nile virus.
 These vaccinations also require periodic boosters.

 Horses’ teeth and hooves also require regular evaluation and care.
 Unlike small animals that may only require an annual checkup and cleaning, horse teeth require a procedure called “floating” to smooth them down to an even height and surface; jagged or overgrowing teeth can lead to pain, chewing difficulties, and digestive problems.

 Hooves also tend to overgrow and must be trimmed properly.
 Uneven or neglected hooves can suffer a serious form of inflammation called laminitis, in which the lamina of the hoof loosens from the bone.
 If laminitis does develop, it must be treated promptly to prevent crippling lameness.
 Other treatable ailments that can produce lameness, including arthritis, infections, and traumatic injury to a joint, can be diagnosed through radiography, MRI, or other imaging techniques, and through close observation of the animal’s gait and pain level.